WinstarNZ/yourqs_dev_manual/readme.md

     package-lock.json
     package.json              # scripts / dependencies for our app.
     webpack.config.json       # use it as a compiler for our static files like `sass`

+  Our file structure was based on typical express app.
+Initially it was generated using `express-generator` and we architect and structured node modules needed for the development that was enlisted on inside `package.json`